ephes/django_async/article.md

 >
 >   — David Beazley Python coach and mad scientist

-### Sync Requests
+Maybe it's time for an example.
 Being contraint by the GIL does not mean we couldn't do things concurrently in a single Python process.
-If we want to fetch data from five different api endpoints, for example, we could do it like
-this:
+Let's say we want to fetch information about five star wars characters from an external api.
+At first we build a list of urls we want to retrieve:

 ```python
 import time